isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 After taking the COVID-19 PCR test, travellers are to immediately take private transportation, taxi, or private hire car (e.g. GrabSHN, Go-Jek, Ryde, MVL(TADA), via the respective providers’ apps) from the airport to their declared place of accommodation.

-Travellers entering Singapore on an approved VTP may be picked up from the airport by their company / family member / friend in a private vehicle.
+Travellers entering Singapore on an approved VTP (Air) may be picked up from the airport by their company / family member / friend in a private vehicle.
 There should not be more than one person picking the traveller up from the airport.

 Travellers must be transported directly to their declared place of accommodation to await their COVID-19 PCR test results.
 All persons in the private vehicle must wear face masks throughout the journey.
 The following precautionary measures are also strongly encouraged:
 - The traveller should sit alone in the back seat and the front passenger seat should be left unoccupied.